JODA-Explore/JODA/functions/ISNULL.md

 # ISNULL - Type

-Checks wether the attribute is of type null
+Checks whether the attribute is of type null

 ## Input parameters